The Iron Tooth: Synopsis

 In the continent of Goodabaiya, the kingdom of Dashter prospers under the rule of King Dashtum.
-Dashtum is famous for his scrimmage with the minotaur, Trak.
+Dashtum is famous for his scrimmage with the Minotaur Trak.
 Due to a dreaded disease, Dashtum bids farewell to this world and is succeeded by his wicked son, Darum.

 Princess Nova, King Darum’s first child, is beautiful but proud.
 During a ball, Princess Nova insults Emperor Faerum, ruler of the kingdom of Fallix.
 Faerum seethes with anger and proclaims that he will have his revenge.
-Emperor Faerum is a powerful wizard, who in addition to the kingdom of Fallix has dominion over the vampires and medusas.
+Emperor Faerum is a powerful wizard, who in addition to the kingdom of Fallix has dominion over the vampires and Gorgons.
 Faerum possesses a large Bak army headed by General Bathaki.
-Along with six foreign wizards, Faerum forges an alliance, “The Trust of Seven.”
+Along with six foreign wizards, Faerum forges an alliance called "The Trust of Seven".

 The Trust of Seven seeks to destroy the kingdom of Dashter and manages to convince the Custodian of First Light, an immortal having the power to bring light to the continent of Goodabaiya, to curse Dashter.
 The Custodian of First Light curses the kingdom of Greatix, hangs King Darum, and imprisons Princess Nova in a Keep.
 From that moment, light did not dare enter the kingdom of Dashter.

 In the town of Ballos in Greatix, three brothers: Pancrix, Denzix, and Princix live with their mother, Ushix.
 The father had abandoned them when Princix was still a baby and had never returned.
 The three brothers decide to seek their fortune and set out through the Mysterious Land of Zhakse.
 After managing to subdue a panzeox and a giant, Pancrix and Denzix return home with rubies, sapphires and golden pomegranates.
 Princix continues his journey.
 He gets two magical sticks, an armour plate and helmet, a mace and a glove.

 In the kingdom of Greatix, a Champion General competition is announced.
 Princix wins the competition with the aid of his magical gifts.
 King Grantum commands Princix and two of soldiers, Hammil and Candelbre, to investigate the rumours of the curse of the kingdom of Dashter.
 The trio plan to reach the kingdom of Dashter by travelling through the Land of Mogrash, the country of Sumrak, and the Land of Rakhfar.
-Princix's real battle begins as he faces creatures of the air, giants of the land and monsters of the sea.
+Princix's real battle begins as he faces creatures of the air, giants of the land, and monsters of the sea.

-There is an epic war with medusas, vampires, battle rams, trebuchets, catapults, Vagarols - new creatures, Baks and so on.
+There is a war with Gorgons, vampires, battle rams, trebuchets, catapults, Vagarols - new creatures, Baks and so on.

-Characters
+Main characters

 The main characters of the novel are: